skylot/jadx/README.md

 Command line and GUI tools for producing Java source code from Android Dex and Apk files

 **Main features:**
-- decompile Dalvik bytecode to java classes from APK, dex, aar and zip files
+- decompile Dalvik bytecode to java classes from APK, dex, aar, aab and zip files
 - decode `AndroidManifest.xml` and other resources from `resources.arsc`
 - deobfuscator included